Babelvis/ansible-library-demo/readme.md

 docker run -p 5041:8080  opvolger/demo-api-ansible
 ```

+## Storyline

+We need to build a module in ansible that can set/get a charachter with a number and clear all charachters that are set in different environments.

+So we need:

+- the arguments charachter and number
+- 3 actions in the module: set, get and clear
+- to login with username/password OR use a token direct
+- an endpoint because where are multible environments with different endpoints.

 ## Developer Setup

+Normally I do use a virtual environment, but since I only use standard modules/application that are already installed on my machine, I skip this now

+### Python virtual environment

 If you want to use python environments, you can do it